jhumelsine/jhumelsine.github.io/_posts/2025-12-31-prototype-use-case.md

 >A Prototype Registry is a registry of objects.
 It’s not a registry of classes.
 That means that the same class can be represented as different registered objects that vary in behavior based upon distinguishing attributes or their configuration.

 ## Additional Musings
-What follows is a thought experiment rather than implemented code, but it highlights where this design naturally leads.
+What follows is a thought experiment rather than a fleshed out design and implementation, but it highlights where this design naturally leads.

 <img src="https://upload.wikimedia.org/wikipedia/commons/thumb/d/de/PolygonsSet_EN.svg/960px-PolygonsSet_EN.svg.png?20250917193057" alt="Polygons" title="Image Source: https://commons.wikimedia.org/wiki/File:PolygonsSet_EN.svg" width = "40%" align="right" style="padding: 35px;">

 The `Polygon.render()` method doesn't specify rendering details, but it feels like it would only render regular polygons.
 What if I wanted irregular polygons, such as _diamond_, _trapezoid_, _rhombus_, etc. Would I need to define a class type for each?

 All polygons are comprised of line segments.
-What if I defined a `LineSegment` class, which defined a [_line segment_](https://en.wikipedia.org/wiki/Line_segment) as Euclid would:
+What if I defined a `LineSegment` class as [_Euclid_](https://en.wikipedia.org/wiki/Line_segment) would have:
 >... a line segment is a part of a straight line that is bounded by two distinct endpoints (its extreme points), and contains every point on the line that is between its endpoints.

-Then just as my original `OlympicRings` class became redundant, the `Polygon` class would become redundant.
+Then just as my original `OlympicRings` class became redundant as a concrete class and could be replaced a composite breeder, the `Polygon` class would also become redundant.
 Polygons could be registered as a composite of lines as such:
 * ___Triangle___ would be a `Shapes` composite of 3 properly connected line segments.
 * ___Rectangle___ would be a `Shapes` composite of 4 properly connected line segments.
 * ___Pentagon___ would be a `Shapes` composite of 5 properly connected line segments.